stowns/api-starter/README.md

 API Starter
 =======

 A seed project for building out a new api.
-Supports resource-based routing, Sequel Models, Redis caching, TESTING, and clustering out of the box.
+Supports resource-based routing, testing, and clustering out of the box.

 * [Getting Started](#getting-started)
   * [Dependencies](#dependencies)